 The app allows you to pay your insurance premium on time.
 In fact, you can also pay your income and sales tax with the help of an app.

 9. Flight and Train Reservations

-In the recent times, eWallet apps like Paytm has introduced the facility of booking the flight, train and bus reservations using the app.
+In recent times, eWallet apps like Paytm has introduced the facility of booking flight, train, and bus reservations using the app.
 You just have to enter your journey details and follow the easy steps to make the payment.

 In fact, you can also book your movie tickets online and choose your preferred seat in the cinema hall.